Marketing for Law Firms in 2019

-The results of effective law firm marketing should be:
+Typically, the results of effective law firm marketing should be these outcomes:

 - Signing new clients for your firm regularly through trackable sources